psychemedia/storytelling-notes/wife-selling.md

 and shouting.
 Offenders in the opposite direction, wives ill-treating their husbands, are more likely to act through the medium of a scolding tongue, than a stick or whip.
 Rough music to a scold is among the customs of some villages.
 So recently as 1860, when a man was shut ont. of his own house by a termagant wife, the boys and young men dressed up an effigy of the woman, imprisoned it in the pound for a time, and then burned it before her door.
 In the Ahr-thal, Switzerland, the peasantry get up a thierjagen or beast hunt, comprising a frightful screeching of rough music, when a man is known to have beaten his wife.

 So much for wife beating. letting, lending, or leasing; as it may read to English folk at the present day, the treatment of wives as chattels has sometimes gone this length.
-We have authentic record that Sir John de Camoys, in the old feudal days, leased ‘his wife in regular form to Sir William
+We have authentic record that Sir John de Camoys, in the old feudal days, leased 'his wife in regular form to Sir William

 de Paynel; but the lady was not a consenting party to the arrangement, and appealed to the protection of the law; whereupon the lease was annulled.